 - A child's safeguarding records will securely transferred to their new education setting once they leave us and a copy will be retained until the child's 25th birthday, unless otherwise stated in our retention schedule.
 When transferring the records, they will be clearly marked as Child Safeguarding, Confidential, for attention of Designated Safeguarding Lead for Child Safeguarding.
 Following this, the file will be shredded; a record will be kept of this having been done including the date, and why. - The school may share information with other agencies as and when this is appropriate, in line with our local safeguarding procedures.

 In addition:

-- Our safer recruitment policy sets out our policy on record-keeping specifically with respect to recruitment and pre-employment checks - Appendix 2 sets out our policy on record-keeping with respect to allegations of abuse made against staff
+- Appendix 2 sets out our policy on record-keeping specifically with respect to recruitment and pre-appointment checks - Appendix 3 sets out our policy on record-keeping with respect to allegations of abuse made against staff